FPSensor/fpsensor-site-mkdocs-source/docs/en/build.md

 m bacon
 ```

+!!! success

     if everything goes well we will have the zip on out/target/product/devicename/
     now test and good luck

-## Ask me a question

-want me to modify the guide? need help with the guide? contact me in my [support group](https://t.me/FPSensorSupport)

-this guide was done with my hands, with my knowledge and never searched in another site for a reference wen writing (besides these env commands that i took from crDroid) so it may can have redaction issues, make suggestions in my group

 thank you